P-p-H-d/mlib/README.md

 Not all operators are needed within an oplist to handle a container.
 If some operator is missing, the associated default operator of the function is used.
-To use C integer or float types, the default constructors are perfectly fine: you may use M\_DEFAULT\_OPLIST to define the operator list of such types or you can just omit it.
+To use C integer or float types, the default constructors are perfectly fine: you may use M\_BASIC\_OPLIST to define the operator list of such types or you can just omit it.

 NOTE: An iterator doesn't have a constructor nor destructor methods.